AustinCodingAcademy/InstructorLessonPlanning/ProblemSolvingMethodology.md

 The Problem Solving Methodology
 -------------------------------

-1. What's the problem?
+1. Identify the problem
-2. When are we finished?
-3. How do we get there?
+2. Explore the problem
+3. Create a solution
+4. Evaluate the solution

 Problem solving strategies
 --------------------------